-Very few, indeed, even of the media, understand the delicacy of the relation, and thus errors are transmitted to the material plane and form a large percentage of the pabulum sent to hungry mortals by operating spirits, which, were the concentration perfect, or the receptivity and impressibility absolute, could altogether be avoided.
+Very few, indeed, even of mediums understand the delicacy and subtlety of this relation, and thus errors are transmitted to the material plane, which, were the concentration perfect, or the receptivity and impressibility absolute, could altogether be avoided.
+Spirits are often blamed for results which they never produce.

-Adeptship is but another name for the ability of spirit to reflect that which is given from the subjective, interior, spiritual sphere of Divinity.
-It enables an excarnate spirit to manifest the supernormal order of spirit in the form.
+Adeptship is but another name for one's ability to reflect that which is given from the subjective, interior, spiritual sphere of Divinity.
+It also enables an excarnate spirit to manifest the supernormal or astral order of life.

-The sensitive thus prepared for his work becomes mercurial, a perfect mirror.
+A sensitive thus prepared for his work becomes mercurial, that is, a perfect mirror.

 Where there is disharmony or pride, selfishness or vice to contend with, not only will the manifestations be impaired and distorted, if not dispersed, but the development will be retarded and violent.
+Mediumistic phenomena are always abnormal and prove this.
 There is divinity in adeptship.
-The spiritual has much to do with it.
-It obeys a will as eternal and immutable as God.
-From self-control to spirituality is but a step, but is it the necessary step to adeptship, to omnipotence.
+The spiritual is the only safe deterrent against degeneracy.
+From self-control to spirituality is but a step, but it is the necessary step to adeptship, to omnipotence.
+Abnormality is never supernormality.

-The descent of the spiritual light of illumination from Divinity is a wonderful event to the spirit and it means much for the truth.
-In the spirit of man, where this birth or development is realized, the process and travail are so delicate and refined that it often escapes notice; but when the light reaches and hence radiates within the form, in the sublimation and etherialization of the particles of matter, and when the repolarization, in the spiritual sense, of the nerve centers takes place inversely to their normal action, as when the birth throes act on the pshyical form, then there is more or less pain.
-Then is it that adeptship is reaching its normal and singular action.
-Normal death hints at this.
-Death by disease is abnormal.
+The descent of the spiritual light of illumination from Divinity to manhood is a wonderful event to the spirit world and it means much for the truth.
+In the spirit of man, where this rebirth or development is realized, the process is so delicate and refined that it often escapes notice.
+When the light reaches and hence radiates within the form, in the sublimation and etherialization of the particles of matter, and when the repolarization, in the spiritual sense, of the nerve centers takes place inversely to their normal action, harmony follows.

-To effect this development is to let spirit take its course.
+To attain this development is to let spirit take its course.
 All development must be realized by the spirit's formula.
-Galvanic and hypnotic forces may effect an apparent growth, but the process of incubation in occultism is not the best means to the one end of being.
-Hypnotism is a helpful but dangerous expedient.
+Galvanic and hypnotic forces may effect an apparent growth, but the process of incubation in occultism should be tabooed.
+Hypnotism is a helpful but often a dangerous expedient.
 Adeptship is spiritual mastery.

-When the masters who are ever alert for the chosen ones, be-

-hold such as are about to blossom into medial unfoldment.certain teachers, divinely appointed for their work and qualified for their sphere of inspiration, select out of other affinitized spirits those who are consecrated to the office of adeptship and heirophancy and who, by the elements and forces which they are able to give to the sensitive by means of an interpsychic harmony, afford a sure and permanent basis of mutual action.
-Where this guidance is not affected, a sensitive is subject, by a variable polarity of attractions and repulsions, to all kinds of influences, in and out of the body (here is where demonology obtrudes), but where harmony of spirit and organism through love obtains, where normal equilibrium is attained by spirituality or through self control, there the interaction is perfect, the results inerrant.
+When the masters who are ever alert for the chosen ones, behold such as are about to blossom into medial unfoldment, certain teachers, divinely appointed for their work and qualified for their sphere of inspiration, select out of other affinitized spirits those who are consecrated to the office of adeptship and hierophancy and who by their natural and spiritual attractions and the elements and forces which they are able to give to the sensitive by means of an inter-psychic harmony, afford a sure and permanent basis of mutual co-operation and action.
+Where this guidance is not affected, a sensitive is subject, by a variable polarity of attractions and repulsions, to all kinds of influences, in and out of the body (here is where demonology is likely), but where harmony of spirit and organism through a pure love obtains, where normal equilibrium is attained by spirituality or through self-control, there the interaction is perfect, the results reliable.

 The sensitive's brain as a terrestrial and celestial magnet, becomes a receiver, while spirits in concentration, acting uniformly in thought upon the poles of the sensitive's brain through the solar plexus, show their power through diversified psychic phenomena.
-And through this means, the phenomena, in the material and mental realm, are produced.
+And through this means, the phenomena, on the material and mental planes are produced.

-To effect this polarity is the object of development; and when the physical and mental vibrations correspond to the psychic vibrations, and all harmonize with the inspirations of the spirits in the concentration of their forces and batteries, then a sensitive is ready for work.
-He is a psychic.
+To effect this polarity is the object of supernormal development; and when the physical and mental vibrations correspond to the psychic vibrations, and all harmonize with the inspirations of the spirits in the concentration of their forces and batteries, then a sensitive is ready for work.
+He is a conscious psychic.